ofanan/FIAT/README.md

 [2] I. Cohen, Gil Einziger, and G. Scalosub, [False Negative Awareness in Indicator-based Caching Systems](https://www.researchgate.net/publication/361178366_False_Negative_Awareness_in_Indicator-Based_Caching_Systems), IEEE Transactions on Networking, 2022, pp. 46-56.

-[3] I. Cohen, [Self-Adjusting Cache Advertisement and Selection](https://www.researchgate.net/profile/Itamar-Cohen-2/publication/370398278_Self-Adjusting_Cache_Advertisement_and_Selection/links/645b3d4a6090c43d0f5e7c7c/Self-Adjusting-Cache-Advertisement-and-Selection.pdf), ACM International Conference on Systems and Storage.
-2023.
+[3] I. Cohen, Bandwidth Efficient Cache Selection and Content Advertisement](https://www.researchgate.net/publication/380908127_Bandwidth_Efficient_Cache_Selection_and_Content_Advertisement), pre-print, 2024.

 The source files are described below.
 More detailed documentation is found within the source files.

 # Directories
 All source files are written in Python, and found in ./src.
 The result files are written to ./res.
+The traces should be found in the directory ../traces/.

-# source files
+# Main source files

 ##### runner.py #
 Runs a simulation, looping over all requested values of parameters (miss penalty, cache sizes, number of caches etc.).